ychalier/transflow/USAGE.md

 Dimensions can be specified in absolute values of pixels or in percentages of the image size, by adding a `%` sign after the number.
 For instance, `border-top:10%` will create a top border with a height of 10% of the image height.

+You may add the `:inv` suffix to invert the mask, whether it is loaded from a file or generated with an expression.

 ## Logging

 Transflow does not log its activity by default.
 You can change this behavior with the following arguments: